AshFernandes-IW/microservice-prometheus-graphana/README.md

 ### Configuring Grafana Dashboard
 - Open your web browser and enter ``localhost:3000`` to access the Grafana dashboard.
 - You will be greeted with a login screen, enter the username and password you created within the ``docker-compose.yml`` file.
+- Once directed to the home page, click on ``Add your first data source`` and select Prometheus.
+We'll set the URL to **localhost:9090** before selecting ``Save and test``.
+To confirm that things are running correctly, a green banner on the lower-half of the screen will display ``Data source is working``.
+- On the left-hand navigation panel, click on ``+ Import`` which is located under the **Dashboards** tab.
+- We will upload ``dashboard.JSON``, this can be found in the prometheus folder of our directory.

 ### Database Confirmation with pgAdmin4
 - Open pgAdmin4 and click **Add New Server**.
 We will call our server ``gateway-microservice``.
 In the **Connection** tab, set the host name/address to ``localhost`` before entering the correct username and password as found in our ``docker-compose.yml`` file under *services > db > environment*.
 Click **Save**.